-Chromecast comes in two current versions; the latest model retails at $59, with a 4k Ultra version available for $99.
+Chromecast comes in two current versions; the latest model retails at $59, with the much advanced 4k Ultra version available for $99.
 You can also pick up the now-discontinued first-generation version for around $39 if you hunt around (the main differences are that the newer model supports 5GHz Wi-Fi networks, something relatively few modems support, as well as offering better Wi-Fi performance in general).
-With these prices, the Chromecast series offer a much cheaper option for streaming TV than Apple TV ($239), the Telstra TV ($192), or even the Foxtel box – all offering similar functionality.
+With these prices, the Chromecast series offers a much cheaper option for streaming TV than Apple TV, the Telstra TV 3, or even the Foxtel Now box – all offering similar functionality.

 To stream IPTV using your Chromecast, users will have to subscribe to an IPTV service first.
 In Australia, users can choose from paid services – for example Netflix, Stan, Foxtel Now, or hayu – as well as free options such as Crackle and YouTube.

 A new Chromecast needs to be configured before it can begin streaming.
 To set up Chromecast, users will need a TV with an HDMI port, a computer or a smartphone (or tablet) and internet access through Wi-Fi.

 Google Chromecast is one of the most versatile streaming devices out there given how it can be used with just about streaming platform available.
 Check out our top 5 picks below of streaming platforms in Australia through which you can use a Chromecast — and with free trial offers to boot!

 Get Netflix through your Telstra customer account.
 Add it today and manage your monthly payment through your Telstra account.